 "We should be talking about the economy and Syria and the drug crisis.
 But instead, we're going to talk about Jim Comey."

-The claim was so outrageous, disgusting and lacking in evidence that even the most left-wing media outlets steered clear.
+The salacious claim was given a wide berth by even even the most left-wing media outlets.
 But Comey has put it all back in play as he touts his new book bashing the president who fired him and Sanders doesn’t seem to appreciate it.

 “This country has a lot of real problems.
 We should be talking about the economy and Syria and the drug crisis.
 But instead, we're going to talk about Jim Comey,” she said.